 Our Picks (Spices): Salt, pepper, cayenne, turmeric, Italian spice blend, herbs de Provence, cinnamon, pumpkin pie spice, curry powder, chili powder

 Our Picks (Condiments): Mustard, ketchup, barbecue sauce, miso paste, salsa, balsamic vinegar, olive oil, lemon juice, tamari (or soy sauce), vegan ranch, nutritional yeast

 3. Essential Kitchen Appliances

-If you don’t have enough room on your countertop to comfortably arrange your cutting board or roll out a pie dough, it may be due to too many appliances.
+If you don’t have enough room on your countertop to comfortably arrange your cutting board or roll out a pie dough for all the stress baking you’re doing (us too!), it may be due to too many appliances.
 Sure, they can come in handy, but most home cooks don’t need an arsenal of kitchen power tools to create exceptional meals.
 Only those appliances that you use every day should be granted counter space.
 And while we’re not telling you to toss your dehydrator and ice cream-maker away, at least set them aside in storage.
 You may ask, “But what if I want to make kale cookies and cream ice cream next summer?”
-As Kondo remarks, a fear of the future is not enough reason to keep extraneous possessions.”
+As Kondo remarks, “A fear of the future is not enough reason to keep extraneous possessions.”